sumansingh226/DataNeuronAssignmentBackend/README.md

 - Users can resize the components by dragging them from any side.
 - The neighbor components expand or shrink based on resizing operations.
 - The layout is responsive on all laptop devices.
-- Open-source library used: [Insert Library Name]
+- Open-source library used:  react-draagble and re-resizable,

 ## API Task
 - API to add/edit data in the components.